Nine things to know about dating for parents (and about dating parents!)

 8. Women want their children's advice before a first date

 Having (adult) children on the scene can also be useful in deciding who to date in the first place.
-45% of older singles with kids over 18 say that they show their children a potential partner's online profile before deciding to message them.
+45% of single moms dating, and with kids over 18 say that they show their children a potential partner's online profile before deciding to message them.

 21% of single dads would get their child's help with writing a dating profile.